dmbarbour/wikilon/docs/AboutABC.md

 ### Big Step Accelerators

 ABC performance is achieved primarily by big-step rewriting with known functions.
-For example, consider the useful inline combinator `i`:

-        [A]i == A
-        i = [][]baad

-We can evaluate `i` much more efficiently than `[][]baad`.
+For example, a runtime can evaluate `i` much more efficiently than its expanded definition `[][]baad`.
+Hence, we might call `i` an accelerator.

-Big-step rewriting becomes especially valuable when working with Church-encoded data structures.
-For example, if we know some function `+` is equivalent to addition when applied to numbers, then we can efficiently rewrite `#23 #19 +` to `#42`.
-The runtime/compiler can stick to *compact* representations rather than expanding the Church encoding.
-Efficient processing of massive texts, vectors, binaries, matrices, etc. is feasible.
+Big-step rewriting becomes especially valuable when working with Church-encoded data structures that might be given a more efficient representation under the hood.
+For example, natural numbers constructed with `#1234567890` might be encoded as simple machine words.
+Upon doing so, we may benefit from accelerating `+` so we can directly add compact machine words rather than expand to a Church encoding.
+Efficient processing of texts, vectors, binaries, matrices, process networks, etc. is feasible.

-Useful functions like `i` and `+` should become part of the ABC standard dictionary, effectively becoming bytecodes.
+Useful functions like `i` and `+` will become part of the ABC standard dictionary, effectively becoming bytecodes.
 However, the ABC standard dictionary moves very slowly and will have a rigorous vetting process.

-In the mean time, we can achieve similar (albeit less portable) benefits by having a runtime provide a built-in [AO dictionary](AboutAO.md), and perhaps recognize built-ins from other popular runtimes.
-For example, wikilon runtime could provide `{%i@rt}` and `{%+@rt}`.
-The dictionary of built-ins should be subject to normal perusal and export.
+In the mean time, we might achieve similar benefits through the [AO layer](AboutAO.md) by specifying a dictionary of runtime accelerated builtins.
+For example, we might implement `{%+@rt}`.
+This dictionary would be accessible for export (though may be read-only).

-*Aside:* Use of built-in functions avoids need for sophisticated recognition algorithms.
-It is possible that an optimizer could recognize `[][]baad` and replace it by `{%i@rt}`, but it is unnecessary to do so.

 ### Fork/Join Parallelism